The-Knowledge-House/Final-Project-Phase1/README.md

 In the real world, developers will spend time planning how their web app will come out before they start.
 Consider this the start of a required habit.

+# You will need this for your proposal
 ## Now your Read.me must contain:

 1. Title: working title for your app (Have some fun with this).
 2. Description: a paragraph summarizing the features, functions and goals for the app.